+The University of Arizona seeks to promote a safe environment where students may participate in activities and organizations without compromising their health, safety, or welfare.
 No individual Wildcat should be demeaned, ridiculed, belittled, or placed in a potentially harmful situation to be included in a group at the University of Arizona.
+It is therefore the University's policy that hazing is prohibited.
+The impact of hazing activities can result in irrevocable harm to their victims, victims' families, and the University community.
 The University of Arizona Hazing Hotline 520-626-HAZE (4293) provides a telephone line for anyone to report a suspected or recent hazing incident.
 This phone number accepts calls 24 hours a day.
 In the State of Arizona, hazing is a class 1 misdemeanor, except if the hazing results in a person's death it is a class 4 felony.
 View the Arizona State Law